diamondburned/e2clicker/DESIGN_DOCUMENT.md

 #### Tier 3 -- Nice to Haves

 - Native mobile application that supports Android and iOS
+  - Ability to operate fully offline without relying on server-sent notifications
+  - Periodic sync with the server, reconciling its state when online
 - Token generation support for APIs
 - Sharing a range of data and/or current levels with other people via a public link
   - Expiring links